 Neptune has an orbital period of 165 years.
 This means that it takes 165 Earth years for one full revolution.

 Neptune has a tilted axis at about 29 degrees.
-Because if its tilt, it has seasons like Earth.
+Because of its tilt, it has seasons like Earth.

-It has changes in its atmosphere due to the direction facing the sun.
+Its atmosphere changes due to the direction facing the sun.